 FAQS

-A. When you first go to download the new app, it will appear as "Daxko" in the App Store or on Google Play.
+A. When you first go to download the app, it will appear as "Daxko" in the App Store or on Google Play.

 Q. Will I have to enter my barcode again?